 This summer is a good time to sharpen discovery efforts.
 For many products, summer is outside of the transactional selling season, which means it’s a good time to plan for and practice discovery conversations.

 Learn more about discovery and managing strategic accounts at Precision Selling, a sales education program from Purdue University’s Center for Food and Agricultural Business.
-The program, led by David Downey and Scott Downey, runs Aug.
-2-3 on Purdue’s West Lafayette campus.
+The program, led by David Downey and Scott Downey, runs July 31-August 1 on Purdue’s West Lafayette campus.
 It offers access to two farmers who will practice discovery with participants, as well as time to practice strategic account planning for a specific customer.